 In addition to size, good lighting is crucial in creating a safe and enjoyable environment for indoor dog agility.
 Ensure that the space has adequate lighting so that both you and your dog can see the obstacles clearly.
 This will help prevent accidents and allow for better coordination during training sessions.

 Another important consideration is ensuring that the space is free from obstacles.
-Remove any furniture, objects, or clutter that may hinder your dog's movement or pose a hazard.
+Remove any furniture, objects, or clutter that may hinder your dog's movement or pose a safety hazard.
 It's also a good idea to childproof the area if there are any potentially dangerous items that your dog could access.

 Lastly, think about the type of flooring in the space.
 While soft carpets or rugs may seem comfortable, they can be a bit too forgiving for dog agility training.
 Look for a surface that provides good traction and is easy to clean.
 Rubberized mats or foam flooring are popular choices as they offer grip and are gentle on your dog's joints.